kumahq/kuma-website/docs/README.md

 ![Platform Agnostic diagram](/images/diagrams/diagram-platform-agnostic@2x.jpg)

-Runs on both Virtual Machines and Kubernetes in order to deliver value to both existing and modern workloads.
+Kuma can run anywhere, on Kubernetes and VMs, in the cloud or on-premise, in single or multi-datacenter setups.
 :::

 <!-- testimonial -->